 Every major city has a street that does it all; in Auckland, this is Queen Street.
 This main thoroughfare was once a dirty canal leading out to sea.
 Today, Queen Street Auckland is the heart of the central business district (CBD), a shopper’s paradise, and a tourist destination.
 And, unbeknownst to many, the canal still runs deep underneath the street.

-If you know where to look, there are more secrets and other evidence of Queen Street’s rich history to be found as you walk the 3km up to Karangahape Road.
+If you know where to look, you will discover more secrets and other evidence of Queen Street’s rich history as you walk the three-kilometre up to Karangahape Road.
 Many of my favourite quirky Auckland fun facts are on Queen Street.

-- 1.4 Remnants of the Old Royal and Queen’s Theatres
+- Remnants of the former Royal and Queen’s theatres

 Queen Street begins at Britomart which is across the street from the Ferry Building (located on Quay Street at the water’s edge).
 Britomart is the city’s central transportation hub for both rail and bus.
 Don’t let the current construction phase you; pedestrians can easily pass.
 Underneath the construction covers, this iconic building was once the city’s post office.